vortexdeveloperlabs/Filter-Lock/docs/user guides/Link Bot Helper Libraries.md

 - /fl revokeUserKey `user`
 - /fl blocklistUser `user` - This should do the same as revokeKey, but also prevent the user from using the bot
-- /fl viewUserKeys `user?` - By default it will display all of the One-time Keys and Private Tokens with "`user` `key` `expiry`" with them being sorted alphanumberically.
+- /fl viewUserKeys `user?` - By default it will display all of the Access Keys and User Tokens with "`user` `key` `expiry`" with them being sorted alphanumberically.
 If the user argument is provided, it will show all of the keys registered with the user

 ### the Onboarding process